ayunami2000/ayuncraft/README.md

 ## What is Eaglercraft?

-Eaglercraft is a port of Minecraft 1.5.2 that runs in a web browser.
-It can join real Minecraft 1.5.2 servers through a custom proxy based on Bungeecord.
+Eaglercraft is real Minecraft 1.5.2 that you can play in any regular web browser.
+That includes school chromebooks, it works on all chromebooks.
+You can join real Minecraft 1.5.2 servers with it through a custom proxy based on Bungeecord.

 ## How does it work?